-Parameter Name me Description Specifies the time until a note starts to sound after a key is pressed.
-AttackTime (Attack Time) Specifies the time ur itil a note starts to sound after a key is pressed. -64 to 0 [] to +63 ReleasTime (Release Time) Specifies the time a note continues to sound after a key is released. -64 to 0 [] to +63 CutOff (Cutoff Frequency) frequenc y.
-A larger v o 1 nts that are higher than a certain r, harder sound, while a lower -64 to 0 [] to +63 Vib.Type Specifies the vibrato type (vibrato waveform).
-Sin, Tri, Saw, Sqr (Vibrato Type) Setting Description Waveform Sin Sine wave \sim Tri Triangle wave Saw Sawtooth wave Sqr Square wave Vib.Depth (Vibrato Depth) Specifies Specifies how much vibrato is applied to a note.
-Vib.Rate (Vibrato Rate) Specifies Specifies the speed of the vibrato applied to a note.
+Parameter Name Description ı Setting Range AttackTime (Attack Time) Specifies the time un til a note starts to sound after a key is pressed. -64 to 0 [] to +63 ReleasTime (Release Time) Specifies the time a r note continues to sound after a key is released. -64 to 0 [] to +63 CutOff (Cutoff Frequency) frequenc y.
+A larger v ts that are higher than a certain , harder sound, while a lower -64 to 0 [] to +63 Vib.Type Specifies Specifies the vibrato type (vibrato waveform).
+(Vibrato Type) Setting Description Waveform Sin Sine wave \sim Tri Triangle wave Saw Sawtooth wave Sqr Square wave Vib.Depth (Vibrato Depth) Specifies how much vibrato is applied to a no te. -64 to 0 [] to +63 Vib.Rate (Vibrato Rate) Specifies Specifies the speed of the vibrato applied to a note.
 Vib.Delay (Vibrato Delay) Specifies Specifies how much time elapses until vibrato starts.
-Oct.Shift (Octave Shift) Shifts the e pitch upwa rds or downwards in oct ave steps. -2 to 0 [] to +2 Volume (Volume) Specifies level. the volume e level of all tones.
-A larg er value sets a higher volume 0 to 127 TouchSense (Touch Sense) amount o more cha values re of pressure a ange in volu sults in less applied to keyboard keys me in accordance with k accordance with the relative A larger positive value results ey pressure.
+Oct.Shift (Octave Shift) Shifts the e pitch upwa rds or downwards in octa ave steps. -2 to 0 [] to +2 Volume (Volume) Specifies level. the volume level of all tones.
+A large er value sets a higher volume 0 to 127 TouchSense (Touch Sense) amount o more cha values re of pressure a ange in volui sults in less applied to keyboard keys me in accordance with ke ccordance with the relative .
+A larger positive value results ey pressure.
 A larger negative cordance with key pressure.
-Key e of 0 is set. -64 to 0 to +63 Rev.Send (Reverb Send) Specifies how much reverb is applied for eac h tone.
-0 to 40 [] to 127 Cho.Send (Chorus Send) Specifies how much chorus is applied for eac ch tone.
-0 [] to 127 DSP On Off (DSP On/Off) Specifies whether DSP should be applied (on) or not applied (oFF) to notes.
-The following four settings become enabled when "on" is selected for this setting.
-DSP Preset D Specifies the DSP to be applied to tones using DSP numbers (001 to 100: Preset DSPs; 101 to 200: User DSPs).
-Selecting "ton" applies the initial prese DSP of each tone.
-DSP Type (DSP Type) automati cally as the to the above DSP value that is set ou can modify the initial default 01 to 46 ^{1}
+Key e of 0 is set. -64 to 0 to +63 Rev.Send (Reverb Send) Specifies how much reverb is applied for eacl h tone.
+0 to 40 [] to 127 Cho.Send (Chorus Send) Specifies how much chorus is applied for eac h tone.
+0 [] to 127 DSP On Off (DSP On/Off)) or not applied (oFF) to notes. when "on" is selected for this oFF [] , on DSP Preset D Specifies the DSP to be applied to tones using DSP numbers (001 to 100: Preset DSPs; 101 to 200: User DSPs).
+Selecting "ton" applies the initial preset DSP of each tone.
+DSP Type (DSP Type) automatio Shows the DSP type number corresponding to the above DSP value that is a automatically as the initial default setting. ^{1} You can modify the initial default setting and select a different DSP type.